madprops/goldie/README.md

 I made this because the search tool I used failed to find results sometimes.

-Yes, I could just use `ripgrep` instead.
-But I can modifiy this to my needs.
+I could just use `ripgrep` instead, but I can modify this for my needs.

 Plus it's fun to have a `nim` project.